 Myrtveit SM, Sivertsen B, Skogen JC, et al. Adolescent neck and shoulder pain—the association with depression, physical activity, screen-based activities, and use of health care services.
 J Adolesc Health NLM 2014;55:366–72.

 Pacheco J, Raimundo J, Santos F, et al. Forward head posture is associated with pressure pain threshold and neck pain duration in university students with subclinical neck pain.
 Somatosens Mot Res 2018;35:1–6.

-Rajalaxmi V, Jasim A, Sudhakar S, et al. To analyse the effectiveness of yoga, pilates and Tai Chi exercise for chronic mechanical neck pain—a randomized controlled trail.
+Rajalaxmi V, Jasim A, Sudhakar S, et al. To analyse the effectiveness of yoga, pilates and Tai Chi exercise for chronic mechanical neck pain—a randomized controlled trial.
 Biomedicine 2018;38:156–60.